fabriciopereiradiniz/GrammarAnalyzer/README.md

 ## How to Use

+**IMPORTANT: PLEASE READ THE INSTRUCTIONS ON THE FIRST LINE OF THE PROGRAM EXECUTION!**
 1. Compile and run the Program class.
 2. You will be prompted to choose between GLUE (0) and GLUD (1) grammars.
 3. Enter the number of variables `<V>` and the variables themselves.